What Are the Types of Trauma?

 • Serious illness

+Medical traumas can happen after a single medical procedure.
+However, in some cases, it occurs throughout multiple medical procedures.
 While not everyone will have the same reaction to medical trauma, some common occurrences include:

 • Adherence to medical treatment

-• Difficulty functioning through day-to-day activities
+• Difficulty functioning through daily activities

 • Impeding optimal recovery